hashicorp/terraform-provider-aws/website/docs/r/networkfirewall_firewall_policy.html.markdown

 * `ip_set` - (Required) A configuration block that defines a set of IP addresses.
 See [IP Set](#ip-set) below for details.

 ### IP Set

-The `ip_set` block supports the following arguement:
+The `ip_set` block supports the following argument:

 * `definition` - (Required) Set of IPv4 or IPv6 addresses in CIDR notation to use for the Suricata `HOME_NET` variable.